 MSU places high priority on the use of information technology to enhance the educational experience, with a wide variety of technology resources available to students and faculty.

-University Information Technology (UIT) is comprised of IT staff dedicated to providing the MSU campus with the technology and services that support and promote student, faculty and staff success.
+University Information Technology (UIT) and the IT Community is dedicated to providing the MSU campus with the technology and services that support and promote student success.
 UIT builds and maintains the technological infrastructure at MSU which includes the campus network, computing devices and virtual desktops in campus labs, MSU email and the campus telephone system, classroom technology, and the online learning platform, Brightspace.
-To learn more visit Student IT Services.

 The UIT Service Desk, housed in the Renne Library Commons, provides IT support to campus by assisting with ID and password questions, account setup, IT security concerns, software installations, Wi-Fi and more.
-Contact the Service Desk at 994-1777 or email@example.com.
+Contact the Service Desk at 994-1777, email@example.com or visit them in the Library.

 Students receive an MSU email account while enrolled at Montana State.
 Students are required to check email at least twice a week in order to receive and not risk missing official University communications (like financial aid, registration and advisor info, etc.) and other MSU-related announcements.
 See the Student Electronic Communication Policy for details.